 Jackson Hole Mountain Resort

-JHMR fleet manager, unboxes their new Level 2 charging station.
-Steve applied for an received two Level 2 charging stations through our Level 2 Charging Station rebate program.
+JHMR fleet manager, Steve Parker, unboxes their new Level 2 charging station.
+JHMR applied for and received two Level 2 charging stations through our Level 2 Charging Station rebate program.

 Jackson Hole Mountain Resort (JHMR) has a long history of using alternative fuels to reduce emissions within their fleet operations.
 Over the years they have used veggie oil and biodiesel and explored the potential for compressed natural gas vehicles.
 In recent years they have settled into a mixture of vehicles and fuels based on the unique operational needs of a large ski area providing services for over a half million skier days annually.